joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_human_acts:_acts_peculiar_to_man/of_counsel_which_precedes_choice/prologue.md

 (4) Whether counsel is of all things that we do?
 (5) Whether the process of counsel is one of analysis?
 (6) Whether the process of counsel is indefinite?

-* Whether Counsel Is An Inquiry?
-* Whether Counsel Is Of The End, Or Only Of The Means?
-* Whether Counsel Is Only Of Things That We Do?
-* Whether Counsel Is About All Things That We Do?
-* Whether The Process Of Counsel Is One Of Analysis?
-* Whether The Process Of Counsel Is Indefinite?